meltaylor78/athboy/README.md

 - - - -
 ## **<ins>UX</ins>**
-The Athboy community information hub websites was conceived as a central location for information about Athboy could be hosted.
+The Athboy community information hub website was conceived as a central location where information about Athboy could be hosted.
 Clubs & groups already have their own web and social media presence but the community hub would provide a central repository with easy to navigate pages and links connecting to all the individual resources.
 The site is aimed at both those local to Athboy who want to find information quickly and those researching Athboy as a potential destination either for a visit or to relocate to.